-- (b) establish and vary from time to time the stipends and other benefits attached to College Offices including but not limited to those held by Fellows elected under cl.
-9 above. - (c) establish and vary from time to time additional academic allowances to such classes of Fellow as may be regulated by By-Law. - (d) establish and vary from time to time, in accordance with By-Law, additional allowances for housing outside the curtilage. - (e) make additional grants to Fellows to cover exceptional research or other expenses related to their discharge of the duties of their Fellowship; this power may be delegated by By-Law. - (f) make grants to cover the relocation expenses of Post-Doctoral Research Fellows (Statute III, cl.
-3), Senior Research Fellows (Statute III, cl.
-5) and College Official Fellows (Statute III, cl.
-9).
-This power may be delegated by By-Law. - (g) make payments to Fellows in respect of family leave taken in accordance with the University's conditions, as approved from time to time by the Warden and Fellows. - (h) make payments to Fellows for the performance of such additional duties as they may undertake with the approval of the Warden and for the benefit of the College; such payments to be determined by the Warden after consultation with the Domestic Bursar and Remuneration Committee. - make repayments to any Fellow who has incurred reasonable expenses on College business, including travelling.
-This power may be delegated to the Domestic Bursar. - (j) Contribute to the University Superannuation Scheme or any other appropriate pension scheme applicable from time to time in respect of the Warden and of Examination Fellows (Statute III, cl.
-2(i), cl.
-2(iii)), Post-Doctoral Research Fellows (Statute III, cl.
-3), Research Fellows (Statute III, cl.
-4), Senior Research Fellows (Statute III, cl.
-5), College Official Fellows (Statute III, cl.
-9) and, in appropriate cases, Special Research Fellows (Statute III, cl.
-6) and University Academic Fellows (Statute III, cl.
-15). - (k) defray or contribute to the reasonable costs of medical or disability insurance for Fellows and their dependants. - (iii) The Warden and Fellows shall make By-Laws to: - (a) vary the stipends of individual Examination Fellows (Statute III, cl.
-2(i), cl.
-2(iii)), Post-Doctoral Research Fellows (Statute III, cl.
-3), Senior Research Fellows (Statute III, cl.
-5) and College Official Fellows (Statute III, cl.
-9) and, in appropriate cases, Special Research Fellows (Statute III, cl.
-6), to take account of earnings from other employers; - (b) establish procedures to vary the stipends in any academic year of Examination Fellows (Statute III, cl.
-2), Post-Doctoral Research Fellows (Statute III, cl.
-3), Research Fellows (Statute III, cl.
-4), Senior Research Fellows (Statute III, cl.
-5), Special Research Fellows (Statute III, cl.
-6), and Extraordinary Research Fellows
+- (b) establish and vary from time to time the stipends and other benefits attached to College offices including but not limited to those held by Fellows elected under cl.
+9 above. - (c) establish and vary from time to time additional academic allowances to Fellows elected under Statute III, cll.
+2(i), 2(iii), 3-8, and 15. - (d) establish and vary from time to time, in accordance with By-Law, additional allowances for housing outside the curtilage. - (e) make additional grants to Fellows to cover exceptional research or other expenses related to their discharge of the duties of their Fellowship; this power may be delegated by By-Law. - (f) make grants to cover the removal expenses of Fellows elected under cll.
+3, 5 and 9; this power may be delegated by By-Law. - (g) make payments to Fellows in respect of maternity and paternity leave taken in accordance with the University's conditions, as approved from time to time by the Warden and Fellows. - (h) make payments to Fellows for the performance of such additional duties as they may undertake with the approval of the Warden and for the benefit of the College; such payments to be determined by the Warden after consultation with the Bursar and Remuneration Committee.

+- (i) make repayments to any Fellow who has incurred reasonable expenses on College business, including travelling.
+This power may be delegated to the Bursar. - (j) contribute to the University Superannuation Scheme or any other appropriate pension scheme applicable from time to time in respect of the Warden and of Fellows elected under cll.
+2(i), 2(iii), 3 to 5, 9 and, in appropriate cases, 6 and 15. - (k) defray or contribute to the reasonable costs of medical or disability insurance for Fellows and their dependants. - (1) The Warden and Fellows shall make By-Laws to: - (a) vary the stipends of individual Fellows elected under cll.
+2(i), 2(iii), 3 to 5, 9 and, in appropriate cases, 6, to take account of earnings from other employers; - (b) establish procedures to vary the stipends in any academic year of Fellows elected under cll.
+2(i), 2(ii) and 3 to 7 according to whether or not they give lectures, conduct seminars or hold classes in the University to an extent which in the opinion of the Warden and Fellows is at least equivalent to the University's normal requirement for entitlement to a CUF Lecturership; and - (c) establish a Remuneration Committee to provide advice on issues relating to Fellows' remuneration and allowances. - (iii) The Warden and Fellows may make grants in support of specified academic work to former Fellows elected under cll.
+2 and 3 provided that such grants shall be payable only in respect of periods of not more than two years after they have retired from Fellowship and provided they are in need of such support; such power, in individual cases, being delegated to the Academic Purposes Committee.